mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Krita has two modes of color management:

 * ICC works in terms of spaces relative to the CIEXYZ space, and requires an ICC profile.
-* OCIO works in terms of interpretation, and makes use of luts.
+* OCIO works in terms of interpretation, and makes use of LUTs.
 * both can be made with a colorimeter.
 * If you want to have a properly color managed workflow, you have one made customary for the input device (your screen) and the output devices (your printer, or target screen).
 For web the output is always sRGB.
 * Set up your screen profiles under :menuselection:`Settings --> Configure Krita --> Color management`.